ericbets/erics-designs/conv-config.md

   }
 }
 ```
-Then the fact that you can easily generate a config file probably makes up for the pain of a few extra brackets.
+Then the fact that you can easily generate a config file and these tools probably makes up for the pain of a few extra brackets.
 A system like this would have a lot of flexibility.
 Perhaps it could even become a standard way of configuring services.
 That is something that I would like to have.